EMG-MU/WAPPAC_docs/docs/model_control/numerical_implementation.md

 # Numerical Implementation

 The [model](./modelling_framework.md) and [control](./control_problem.md) framework is implemented with a consistent numerical setup to ensure comparability across different control strategies proposed by particpants.
-When developing your control strategy, please keep the following implementation details in mind.
+When developing your control strategy, keep the following implementation details in mind.

 ---